 Economic and Community Development

 Economic and Community Development (ECD) fosters an environment that is supportive of economic development and growth.
 The ECD manages a number of economic development incentive programs to encourage the retention, expansion, relocation, or creation of new businesses within the City.
-These incentive programs include grants, tax abatements, and more.
-The EDC serves as the lead municipal agency for retail, industrial/distribution, and downtown development, including coordinating the exciting Centre Square downtown development project.
+Click here to learn more.

 Community Development Block Grant Program